Guide: Testarossa 2.0 - a Historical & Technical Appraisal of the Ferrari 512 TR

 A new front bumper was fitted which housed a re-shaped grille and more modern light clusters.
 Located underneath was a new chin spoiler with twin brake cooling ducts.

-Like the side sills, the front spoiler was now painted body colour instead of satin black.
+Like the side sills, the front apron was now painted body colour instead of satin black.
+It also now incorporated a discrete black chin spoiler.

 A redesigned back bumper was installed which, along with smoked tail light clusters, tidied up the rear.